Arm Lift Body Contouring

 - When to follow-up with your plastic surgeon.

-It's important that the surgical incisions are not subjected to excessive force, swelling, abrasion or motion during the time of healing.
+The surgical incisions should not be subjected to excessive force, motion, swelling or abrasion during the time of healing.

 Arm Lift Results

-Although good results are expected from your arm lift, there is no guarantee.
-In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected from your procedure, there is no guarantee.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Arm Lift Words to Know